rolandgadbois/EEC201FinalProject/README.md

 ![image](https://github.com/user-attachments/assets/3400faac-69eb-47aa-99a3-d348bd86e2bf)

 ## Results
 We tested our speaker recognition across multiple data sets.
 Each data set was used twice, once for training and once for testing.
-We used data sets of speakers saying the words "Zero", "Five" and "Eleven".
+We used data sets of speakers saying the words "Zero", "Five", "Eleven", and "Twelve".
+We were given a dataset of speakers saying "Zero" to use as a baseline.
+The "Five" and "Eleven" datasets are samples that were recorded from students in class.
+We were given additional data from last year's class of speakers saying "Zero" and "Twelve".

-The first data set we examine is "Zero".
+The first data set we examine is the baseline data of speakers saying "Zero" that was given in the assignment.
 Here's a table summarizing our accuracy results with different values for N (the frame length) and M (the codebook size).

 | N\M        |   8      |   16     |   32     |  64     |
 |------------|----------|----------|----------|---------|